travis-ci/docs-travis-ci-com/user/languages/android.md

 - extra-google-m2repository
 - extra-android-m2repository

+If your project does not require any additional dependencies or component updates, a minimalistic `.travis.yml` file would look like this:

+    language: android
+    android:
+      components:
+        - build-tools-19.0.2

+Note that `build-tools-x.y.z` components are intentionally **not pre-installed** in the Travis CI Android environment.

 ### How to install or update Android SDK components

-In your `.travis.yml` you can optionally define the SDK **components** to be installed and the **licenses** to be accepted, as illustrated in the following example:
+In your `.travis.yml` you can optionally define the SDK **components** to be installed (or updated) with the **licenses** to be accepted, as illustrated in the following example:

     language: android
     android:
       components:
-        - tools
-        - build-tools-19.0.1
+        - build-tools-19.0.3
         - android-19
         - sysimg-19
         - extra-android-support